Graduate School Funding and Fees

 Deadline: Aug.
 15, 2018

 The Ken Lepin Graduate Student Awards are available to help students who are entering their first or second year of a full-time graduate studies program for students studying on campus or online.
 The awards will be given on the basis of outstanding academic achievement in course work, research, and will take into account leadership activities.
-Five awards valued at $5,000 each are available to students entering or continuing in TRU's graduate programs.
+Eight awards valued at $6,000 each are available to domestic students entering or continuing in TRU's graduate programs.

 Deadline: March 16, 2018